Bringing It All Back Home: Outtakes

 The raunchy "If You Gotta Go, Go Now (Or Else You Got To Stay All Night)" was issued as a single in Benelux.
 A different version of the song appears on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.
 An upbeat, electric performance, the song is relatively straightforward, with the title providing much of the subtext.
-Manfred Mann took the song to #2 in the UK in September 1965.
+Manfred Mann took the song to No. 2 in the UK in September 1965.
 Fairport Convention recorded a tongue-in-cheek, acoustic French-language version, "Si Tu Dois Partir", for their celebrated third album, Unhalfbricking.

 "I'll Keep It with Mine" was written before Another Side of Bob Dylan and was given to Nico in 1964.
 Nico was not yet a recording artist at the time, and she would eventually record the song for Chelsea Girl (released in 1967), but not before Judy Collins recorded her own version in 1965.
 Fairport Convention would also record their own version on their critically acclaimed second album, What We Did on Our Holidays.
 Widely considered a strong composition from this period (Clinton Heylin called it "one of his finest songs"), a complete acoustic version, with Dylan playing piano and harmonica, was released on 1985's Biograph.
-An electric recording exists as well—not of an actual take but of a rehearsal from January 1966 (the sound of an engineer saying "what you were doing" through a control room mike briefly interrupts the recording)—was released on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.
+An electric recording—not of an actual take but of a rehearsal from January 1966 (the sound of an engineer saying "what you were doing" through a control room mike briefly interrupts the recording)—was released on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.

-"Farewell Angelina" was ultimately given to Joan Baez, who released it in 1965 as the title track of her album, Farewell, Angelina.
+"Farewell Angelina" was ultimately given to Joan Baez, who released it in 1965 as the title track of her album Farewell, Angelina.
 The Greek singer Nana Mouskouri recorded her own versions of this song in French ("Adieu Angelina") in 1967 and German ("Schlaf-ein Angelina") in 1975.

 In the film Dont Look Back, a documentary of Dylan's 1965 tour of the UK, Baez is shown in one scene singing a fragment of the then apparently still unfinished song "Love Is Just A Four Letter Word" in a hotel room late at night.
 She then tells Dylan, "If you finish it, I'll sing it on a record".
 Dylan never released a version of the song, and, according to his website, he has never performed the song live.

 "You Don't Have to Do That" is one of the great "what if" songs of Dylan's mid-1960s output.
-A very brief recording, under a minute long, it has Dylan playing a snippet of the song, which he abandoned midway through to begin playing the piano.
+The recording, under a minute long, has Dylan playing a snippet of the song, which he abandoned midway through to begin playing the piano.